Breach of Employment Contract Litigation Protects Employers Against Unfair Competition in California

 Providing knowledgeable counsel to California employers

-Garcia & Gurney, ALC offers comprehensive employment law support to employers in Pleasanton and other Tri-Valley cities.
+Garcia & Gurney, A Law Corporation offers comprehensive employment law support to employers in Pleasanton and other Tri-Valley cities.
 For help with a labor and employment issue or other business law matter in and around Alameda and Contra Costa Counties, contact us today by phone at 925-468-0400 or online.